 This graphic was developed based on content from subject matter experts at Micron - very technical subject matter experts.
 My favorite copywriter at Muddy Gecko organized information into an outline that I used to collaborate with a Micron marketing executive to simply explain how recommendation engines work and why it matters to my grandma.

 Also know, during this project I was on a long family campout at a location where there was limited service to send and receive feedback, nor was there a constant way to charge my laptop to work on the design.
 Never fear...my solar powered charging station kept me up and running, and at least once a day I was able to connect to nearby wifi or my 4G hotspot to keep in contact with the client.
-Stay tuned for a blog post about the design process of this memorable project!
+Check out this blog post about the design process of this memorable project!